Help Save Children in Uganda

 - Our Ebola response team is supporting local efforts in communities to educate people about the disease and its prevention, including training health workers, volunteers, teachers, village health teams and laboratory staff on key steps for preventing and responding to cases, plus providing materials to health facilities and installing handwashing facilities in communities to reduce the risk of contamination

-How You Can Help Children in Uganda
+How to Help Children in Uganda

 You can create change that lasts a lifetime for children in Uganda – in so many ways.